 Healthcare is the laggard.
 The published research says so.
 Twenty years after the concept was named, healthcare is still at the beginning.
 The data is fragmented.
 The systems do not talk to each other.
 The patient's voice is barely captured.
 And the one industry where the stakes are highest, where the physical thing being twinned is a person, is the one furthest behind.

-I have been selling and implementing digital twins since 2014, first as an IBMer and then at Verizon.
+I have been selling and implementing digital twins since 2014, first as an IBMer and then at Verizon, and I work with them still.
 Maximo, IBM's asset management platform, is where the discipline met the factory floor at scale.
 It is the operating system the reliability community built digital twins on.
 I walked those factory floors with those customers.
-In 2022 I stood up the Verizon 5G Innovation Hub at USC's McNair Aerospace Center, in partnership with IBM, Siemens, and Yaskawa.
-That same year I presented at MaximoWorld with IBM on using AI, 5G, and IoT to detect failures before they happen.
+Along the way I stood up the Verizon 5G Innovation Hub at USC's McNair Aerospace Center, in partnership with IBM, Siemens, and Yaskawa, and presented at MaximoWorld with IBM on using AI, 5G, and IoT to detect failures before they happen.
+Those were milestones, not the finish line.
+The work has continued.

-Twelve years in the discipline.
+More than a decade in the discipline, and counting.
 Now we are seeing healthcare folks attach their names to digital twins.
 The conferences are catching up.
 The vendors are showing up.
 What is missing is the operating experience.

 No one piece is the whole.
 Together, we are the cross-disciplinary team this problem requires.